Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Modeling approaches and classification

 \subsubsection{Fleet characteristics ($\alpha$)}

-The first field~$\alpha$ of our four-field notation is used to classify the fleet characteristics.
+The first field~$\alpha$ of our five-field notation classifies the fleet characteristics.
 Here, the term \emph{fleet} refers to the group of people or manned vehicles responsible for patient transports.
-In many of the examined papers, patient transports inside hospitals are exclusively carried out by transport personnel accompanying a walking patient or pushing a patient in a wheelchair or bed, which we refer to as a \emph{vehicle-free fleet} and denote by $\alpha \equiv F_\emptyset$.
+In many of the examined papers, patient transports inside hospitals are exclusively carried out by transport personnel accompanying a walking patient or pushing a patient in a wheelchair or bed, which we refer to as a \emph{vehicle-free fleet} denoted by $\alpha \equiv F_\emptyset$.
 In cases where vehicles are used, the characteristics in which the fleet can differ are vehicle capacity, speed, and range, the ability to transport equipment, and the option to execute isolated transports.
-A \emph{multiple-vehicle-types fleet} or \emph{heterogeneous fleet} that contains at least two vehicle types that differ in at least one of these characteristics is denoted by $\alpha \equiv F_{\text{mult}}$.
-Additionally, to specify a fleet with a specific number~$n$ of vehicle types, the notation~$\alpha \equiv F_n$ is used.
+A \emph{multiple-vehicle-types fleet} or \emph{heterogeneous fleet} that contains at least two vehicle types that differ in at least one of these characteristics is denoted by $\alpha \equiv F_{\text{MULT}}$.
+To specify a fleet with a specific number~$N$ of vehicle types, the notation~$\alpha \equiv F_{N}$ is used.
 In particular, a \emph{single-vehicle-type fleet} or \emph{homogeneous fleet} of identical vehicles that do not differ in any of the mentioned characteristics is denoted by~$\alpha \equiv F_1$.